-At Constant, we are delighted to celebrate Vultr’s membership with the Cloud Native Computing Foundation (CNCF).
-Constant and Vultr are proud to support the CNCF's mission of sustaining and integrating open-source technologies like Kubernetes and Prometheus.
+We are pleased to announce Vultr's membership with the Cloud Native Computing Foundation (CNCF).
+Vultr is proud to support the CNCF's mission of sustaining and integrating open-source technologies like Kubernetes and Prometheus.
 Our membership with CNCF marks an important company milestone, as we continue to engage with and support the open source community to simplify the cloud.

 "We believe in the CNCF mission of enabling open source technology," said David Dymko, Vultr's Cloud Native Technical Lead.
 "Our team is dedicated to making it as easy as possible for developers to work with Vultr, and to continually educate and advocate for developers' needs."